top of page

 Theoretical and computational studies

-Projects
+Current Projects

 (i) Exposing a strong correlation between long-range magnetic order (Ferro- or Anti-ferromagnetic) and optical properties of magnetic van der Waals materials

 Since the discovery of graphene, atomically thin materials such as transition metal dichalcogenides and/or trichalcogenides (MPX3) have sparked much attention due to their honeycomb morphology and variable electronic properties (superconductors, metals, semiconductors).
-Those based on the first row of transition metals are mainly anti-ferromagnet with three different internal arrangements, Neél, zigzag, and stripe (related to the order of alternating spin
+Those based on the first row of transition metals are mainly anti-ferromagnet with three different internal arrangements, Neél, zigzag, and stripe (related to the order of alternating spin directions, shown in Figure 2a).
+Our current research work focuses on the synthesis, exfoliation (mechanical or liquid), and investigation of a vast number of MPX3/4 compounds alongside their alloying compositions as well as intercalated configurations.
+Our group has also been recently involved in the fabrication and investigation of heterostructures between different van der Waal materials.
+We primarily explore a connection between magnetism and the electronic/optical properties of these materials.

-strong evidence of the coupling between a photo-generated carrier and nuclei in the lattice.
-In this case, the counterbalance between the Rashba, Overhauser, and Zeeman fields is exploited.
-This new observation further supports the correlation between the formation of the Rashba effect with the breaking of inversion of symmetry.
-Figure 4 depicts one of our recent observations regarding the Impact of anisotropy in spin-orbit coupling on the magneto-optical properties of bulk lead halide perovskites.
+the coupling between a photo-generated carrier and nuclei in the lattice.
+In this case, the counterbalance between the Rashba, Overhauser, and Zeeman fields was exploited.
+This observation further supports the correlation between the formation of the Rashba effect with the breaking of inversion of symmetry.
+Figure 3(a, b) depicts one of those observations

 (iii) Investigating the role of surface-interface centers of the core-shell, doped and alloyed nanocrystals